About Pirate Monkeyness

 In 2006, a couple days before International Talk Like a Pirate day (Sept 19th), I was looking at Pirate translators and found that most of them only did a few basic replacements on words.
 I thought it would be fun to write a more sophisticated version, so I threw something together as a Perl CGI that used a library of regular expressions to do a more clever translation.
 I had recently gotten a beta version of Dashcode, Apple's new development program for developing Dashboard widgets, so I made a widget to call the CGI and submitted it to the Apple site on International Talk Like a Pirate day.

 In the first month, it made it to #4 on Apple's top widgets list with more than 100,000 downloads and also made it to the staff favorites.
 I was shocked by the response.
 I ended up making an online version for the website and then made a version people could install on their sites.
 I also made Yahoo Widget and Google Gadget versions.

-When the iPhone SDK came out last year, I decided to write some piratey app for the iPhone, but there weren't any books available yet, so figuring anything out at the beginning was a challenge.
+When the iPhone SDK came out in 2008, I decided to write some piratey app for the iPhone, but there weren't any books available yet, so figuring anything out at the beginning was a challenge.
 I wrote a Pirate Insult Generator by modifying Apple's Hello World example, but I really needed to write something from scratch if I was going to submit it to the app store.
-This summer, I took a look at “Beginning iPhone Development — Exploring the SDK” by Dave Mark and Jeff LaMarche.
-That got me started again.
-Their book covered everything I needed to get going and, once I was halfway through, I was able to write a clean Pirate Insult Generator from scratch.
+The next summer, I found a good book that covered everything I needed to get going and, once I was halfway through, I was able to write a clean Pirate Insult Generator from scratch.